-We currently rely on third parties in order to perform certain aspects of our business, including to support certain aspects of our clinical trials and to supply the NeoCart tissue engineering processor.
+We currently rely on third parties in order to perform certain aspects of our business, including to support certain aspects of our clinical trials and to supply certain raw materials and the NeoCart tissue engineering processor.
 If these third parties do not successfully carry out their contractual duties or meet expected deadlines, we may not be able to obtain regulatory approval for or commercialize our product candidates and our business could be substantially harmed.

 We have relied upon and plan to continue to rely upon third parties to monitor and manage data for our ongoing clinical programs.
-We rely on these parties for execution of our clinical trials, and control only certain aspects of their activities.
+For example, we rely on these parties for the collection and reporting of our primary and secondary endpoint data, execution of our clinical trials, and control only certain aspects of their activities.
 Nevertheless, we are responsible for ensuring that each of our studies is conducted in accordance with the applicable protocol and legal, regulatory and scientific standards, and our reliance on third parties does not relieve us of our regulatory responsibilities.
 We also rely on third parties to assist in conducting our nonclinical studies in accordance with good laboratory practices.
 We and our third-party service providers are required to comply with good clinical practices, which are regulations and guidelines enforced by the FDA, as well as comparable foreign regulations and guidelines, for all of our product candidates in clinical development.
 Regulatory authorities enforce these good clinical practices through periodic inspections of trial sponsors, principal investigators and trial sites.
 If we or any of our third-party service providers or clinical trial sites fail to comply with applicable good clinical practices, the clinical data generated in our clinical trials may be deemed unreliable and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
 We cannot assure you that upon inspection by a given regulatory authority, such regulatory authority will determine that any of our clinical trials comply with good clinical practices requirements.
 In addition, our clinical trials must be conducted with product produced under applicable good manufacturing practices requirements.
-Failure to comply with these regulatory approval process.
+Failure to comply with these regulations may require us to repeat nonclinical and clinical trials, which would delay the regulatory approval process.